cfgauss/r-novice-gapminder/_extras/guide.md

 {: .r}

 The right hand side of the assignment can be any valid R expression.
-The right hand side is *fully evaluated* before the assignment occurs.
+The right hand side is *fully evaluated* before the assignment occurs..

-character values:
+Character values:

 ~~~
 y <- "green"